 Our research

-The lab has established original techniques for live imaging of post-implantation mouse embryos, as well as image analysis.
+The lab has established techniques for culture and live imaging of post-implantation mouse embryos, as well as mesoderm explants.
 Mechanistically, we focus on the role of cytoskeleton and mechanical forces.
-We previously identified differences in the patterns and mechanisms of mesoderm migration depending on whether mesoderm cells formed embryonic tissues or migrated to participate to extra-embryonic envelopes such as the amnion, umbilical cord, or placenta.
-Ongoing projects aim to gain insight into the mechanisms behind extra-embryonic mesoderm differentiation and the first steps of extra-embryonic structures morphogenesis, through a combination of a novel in vitro mesoderm culture method, single-cell sequencing, electron microscopy, and ex vivo embryo live imaging.
+We identified differences in the behavior and cytoskeleton organization of mesoderm cells that participate to either embryonic tissues or extra-embryonic envelopes such as the amnion, umbilical cord, or placenta.
+We have identified a role for keratin intermediate filaments in the morphogenesis of those membranes.

 Funding